Faceoff violation penalty helps Blues beat Sharks 5-2

 The final meeting of the regular season between these teams was the first of the eight games decided by more than one goal.
 The Blues won five of the eight games.

 The Sharks got on the board first when Husso was unable to control the rebound of Brent Burns’ shot from the slot.
-Burns got to the loose puck and fed Dylan Gambrell.
+Burns got to the loose puck and fed Gambrell.
 He beat a scrambling Husso, who was without his stick, to make it 1-0.

 The Blues answered 69 seconds later when Dunn’s point shot that was heading wide hit defenseman Erik Karlsson and deflected in.